Mathile Family Foundation

 Priority Areas

-- Basic Needs: Supporting organizations that provide essential services
+- Basic Needs: Supporting organisations that provide essential services

-- Mental Health: Supporting mental health services and programs
+- Mental Health: Supporting mental health services and programmes

-- Positive Youth Development: Programs that help young people reach their potential
+- Positive Youth Development: Programmes that help young people reach their potential

 What They Fund

-Organizations serving those in need in the Greater Dayton area, with the majority of grant dollars invested in Montgomery County, Ohio.
+Organisations serving those in need in the Greater Dayton area, with the majority of grant dollars invested in Montgomery County, Ohio.
+The foundation accepts applications for grant amounts of $1,000 and higher.

 What They Don't Fund

-Not specified publicly, though geographic restrictions limit funding to Greater Dayton area organizations.
+Not specified publicly, though geographic restrictions limit funding to Greater Dayton area organisations.

 Governance and Leadership

 The foundation was founded by Clayton Lee Mathile (1941-2023) and MaryAnn Mathile.
 Clay Mathile was a successful businessman and philanthropist who transformed The Iams Company from a small regional pet food manufacturer into an international business.
 After selling the company, he distributed $100 million among Iams employees and committed $100 million to fund community projects in the Dayton area.
+Clay Mathile passed away on 26 August 2023 at the age of 82.
 The foundation continues to be family-led, with the Mathile family maintaining active involvement in its operations.

 Application Process & Timeline